 - More and more colleges are using online learning systems and technologies.
 By implementing this program, students will be even better prepared for this technological expectation on the next level.

-In addition to the student’s benefitting from a 1:1 initiative, teachers would also benefit as well.
-We have had a number of teachers say, “If students had their own device, I would be using them everyday.”
-Teachers are chomping at the bit to harness the power of a 1:1 initiative and in particular, the following benefits:
+In addition to the student’s benefitting from a 1:1 initiative, teachers will also benefit as well.
+Teachers are chomping at the bit to harness the power of our 1:1 Technology Initiative and, in particular, the following benefits:

 - Minimal Cart Checkout Logistics: Teachers will no longer have to spend significant time checking out laptop carts for class use.
-Although we will still have the carts for specific types of projects, teachers will be greatly appreciative of the fact that students will have their own device to pull out of their bags for a class project.
+Although we will still have the carts for specific types of projects, teachers are greatly appreciative of the fact that students have their own device to pull out of their bags for a class project.

 - Online Assessments: Assessments on Academy Central can give realtime feedback and therefore give students an immediate picture of where they stand in their learning.
 This also increases the level of organization for teachers and limits the amount of paper they have to lug around in their bags.
 Again, with every student having their own device, this makes such a tool easier to use for teachers.
 For example, while students are reading a short excerpt, a teacher can create a quick quiz on the fly for students to take after they are done reading.
 The teacher can then get a sense of where students are in the learning process and use their responses as a jumping off point for the rest of the class.
 Teachers can of course have more extensive assessments online as well.